Buying real estate in Valletta?

 What's the realistic net rental yield after costs in Valletta in 2026?

-As of early 2026, the average net rental yield after all costs for Valletta long-term rentals is approximately 2.2% to 3.4%, while short-term rentals can achieve 3.0% to 5.5% net depending on occupancy and management efficiency.
+As of early 2026, the average net rental yield after all costs for a long-let property in Valletta is roughly 2.5% to 3.4%, while short-term rentals can reach 3% to 6.5% net depending on how professionally they are managed and how well occupancy holds through the winter months.

 You might want to check our latest analysis about gross and net rental yields in Valletta.